 MONDAY, April 20, 2020 -- The U.S. Food and Drug Administration announced Friday the approval of Tukysa (tucatinib) in combination with trastuzumab and capecitabine for treatment of advanced unresectable or metastatic human epidermal growth factor receptor 2 (HER2)-positive breast cancer.

 Tukysa, a kinase inhibitor, is indicated for patients who have already received treatment with at least one anti-HER2-based regimen in the metastatic setting.
 Approval was based on results of the HER2CLIMB clinical trial, which enrolled 612 patients with HER2-positive advanced unresectable or metastatic breast cancer who had previously received treatment with trastuzumab, pertuzumab, and ado-trastuzumab emtansine (T-DM1).
 Forty-eight percent of patients had brain metastases at trial start.

-MONDAY, Dec.
-23, 2019 -- Enhertu (fam-trastuzumab deruxtecan-nxki) has received accelerated approval for treatment of unresectable or metastatic human epidermal growth factor receptor 2 (HER2)-positive breast cancer, the U.S. Food and Drug Administration announced Friday.
+MONDAY, April 20, 2020 -- Pemazyre (pemigatinib) has been granted accelerated approval for the treatment of advanced cholangiocarcinoma, the U.S. Food and Drug Administration announced Friday.